Line-Up revealed for 2025 Brass in Concert Championship

 The band have enjoyed performing at a vast range of high profile public concerts and events, both locally and internationally.
 Locally, the band are at the forefront of the community by continually performing for Remembrance Sunday and the Christmas Eve service, an event where they have raised thousands of pounds every year for the Spring Hill Hospice.
 In June 2022, the band travelled to London to represent the North of England by taking part in the parade for the Queen’s Platinum Jubilee.

 Competitions have always been very important for the youth band and have seen them win numerous titles over recent years.
 These titles include Brass in Concert, National Youth Brass Band Championships, European Youth Brass Band championships and Saddleworth Youth Brass Band championships.
 None of these titles could be achieved without the hard work of the Performing Arts team, parents and members of our band association who all work tirelessly to raise money for all of the bands in school.
+They will be returning as reigning champions of Youth Brass in Concert.

 Youth Brass 2000